open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/browser.md

 **type:** `browser`

 **Description**: The web browser in which the application represented by the resource is running.
-The `browser.*` attributes MUST be used only for resources that represent client-side devices - the presence of these attributes can be used to identify client-side telemetry.
+The `browser.*` attributes MUST be used only for resources that represent applications running in a web browser.
+The presence of these attributes is intended to identify client-side telemetry.

 <!-- semconv device -->
 | Attribute  | Type | Description  | Examples  | Required |